EXPLORING THE LANDSCAPE OF PAIN AND HURT

 One of the amazing aspects of emotionally wounded and traumatized persons is the fact that they do not necessarily remember past events – they rather relive them over and over again (Clinton, 2006:48)

-And by reliving their trauma repeatedly, very often without realizing it, as John Bradshaw (1996:36) says, they are unconsciously acting out their unresolved trauma
+… and by reliving their trauma over and over, very often without realizing it, as John Bradshaw (1996:36) says, they are unconsciously acting out their unresolved trauma

 She says that, by the time she had reached adulthood, the kettle was boiling so vigorously that water and steam were escaping out of control